Probing Pretrained Models of Source Code: Conclusion and discussion

 We presented a diagnosis tool, based on probing tasks, that can be used to estimate to which extent deep learning models capture the information about various properties of source code in their hidden representations.
-Our results show that pretrained models of code do contain information about code syntactic structure and correctness, the notions of identifiers, namespaces and data flow, and natural language-based naming.
-Using code-specific pretraining objectives enriches the understanding of the code aspects addressed in the corresponding objective, and finetuning may deteriorate the model's understanding of code properties, especially in classification downstream tasks.
-Based on these results, future works may consider developing more diverse code-specific pretraining objectives or including code-specific objectives in finetuning.
+Our results show that pretrained models of code do contain information about code syntactic structure, the notion of namespaces, data flow, code readability and natural language-based naming.
+However, pretrained models show limited understanding of code semantics, which means that their usefullness in applied tasks requiring semantic understanding of code may be limited.

+Using code-specific pretraining objectives (CodeT5, GraphCodeBert) enriches the understanding of the code aspects addressed in the corresponding objective.
+This result may suggest practitioners to choose pretrained models which pretraining objectives are better aligned with the considered applied task.

+We also found that finetuning may deteriorate the model's understanding of code properties, especially in classification downstream tasks.
+This may suggest including code-specific objectives in finetuning, especially if multi-stage finetuning~\cite{multistagef} is used.